An XI of England players who were eligible for the Ireland team.

 Numerous key England players could have lined out for the Republic of Ireland, as players such as Harry Kane, Jack Grealish and Harry Maguire all have Irish ancestry.

-England are one of the favourites for Euro 2020 and Ireland would almost certainly have qualified for the 24 team competition had one of those players been available for selection.
+England are one of the favourites for Qatar World Cup and Ireland would almost certainly have qualified for the 24 team competition had some of those players been available for selection.

 Goalkeeper: Alex McCarthy (Southampton).